Kon Kan

 Kon Kan is a Canadian synth-pop project conceived and formed in 1988 by Barry Harris in Toronto, Ontario.
-Kon Kan were awarded a 1990 Juno for the song "I Beg Your Pardon" and nominated for a 1991 Juno Award for the single "Puss N' Boots/These Boots Are Made for Walkin'".
+Kon Kan won a 1990 Juno Award for the song "I Beg Your Pardon" and was nominated for a 1991 Juno Award for the single "Puss N' Boots/These Boots Are Made for Walkin'".

 History

-Band name
+Name origin

-Musician Barry Harris said the name "Kon Kan" is a play on the term "Can Con", the Canadian radio regulation that states radio stations must play Canadian artists at least 30% of the time.
+Musician Barry Harris said the name "Kon Kan" is a play on the term "Can Con", the Canadian radio regulation that states radio stations must play Canadian artists at least 35% of the time.
 Harris named the group "Kon Kan" as a subtle advertisement to Canadian stations that he was Canadian.
-However, he said the move didn't work, and he wasn't noticed by the stations until Atlantic Records signed them.
+However, he said the move did not work, and he was not noticed by the stations until Atlantic Records signed them.

-"I Beg Your Pardon"
+Breakthrough with "I Beg Your Pardon"

 "I Beg Your Pardon" was inspired in part by both the Pet Shop Boys hit single "Always on My Mind" and an increasingly prevalent use of sampling by artists such as Public Enemy, M/A/R/R/S and Coldcut.
-The track sampled Lynn Anderson's 1971 hit "(I Never Promised You a) Rose Garden", Silver Convention's 1976 hit "Get Up and Boogie (That's Right)", GQ's "Disco Nights (Rock-Freak)", Tones on Tail's "Go!", Spagna's "Call Me", National Lampoons "Disco Hotline" sketch from their That's Not Funny, That's Sick album, and the opening bars from the theme music from The Magnificent Seven (which was also well known as the theme to a commercial for Marlboro cigarettes in the 1960s).
+The track sampled Lynn Anderson's 1971 hit "(I Never Promised You a) Rose Garden", Silver Convention's 1976 hit "Get Up and Boogie (That's Right)", GQ's "Disco Nights (Rock-Freak)", Tones on Tail's "Go!", Spagna's "Call Me", National Lampoons "Disco Hotline" sketch from the album That's Not Funny, That's Sick, and the opening bars from the theme music from The Magnificent Seven, which was also well known as the theme to a commercial for Marlboro cigarettes in the 1960s.

-In a 1989 Billboard magazine interview, Harris reported it was a trip to Portugal that inspired him to write "I Beg Your Pardon", stating that he "got frustrated not getting anywhere as a DJ, so I went to Portugal to clear my mind.
+In a 1989 Billboard interview, Harris reported that a trip to Portugal inspired him to write "I Beg Your Pardon", stating that he "got frustrated not getting anywhere as a DJ, so I went to Portugal to clear my mind.
 That's where the idea for 'Beg' came."
 The record was Harris' first studio project.

-Move to Move (1989)
+Move to Move and early success (1989)

 Kon Kan's debut album, Move to Move, was recorded in Los Angeles in January and February 1989.
 Later that year, it appeared on the RPM Top 100 Albums chart.
 As well as "I Beg Your Pardon", it also spawned the singles "Harry Houdini", "Move to Move" and "Puss N' Boots".
-The latter track included samples and interpolations of Led Zeppelin's "Immigrant Song" and "Good Times Bad Times", Nancy Sinatra's "These Boots Are Made for Walkin'" and the Champs' "Tequila".
+The latter track included replays and interpolations of Led Zeppelin's "Immigrant Song" and "Good Times Bad Times", Nancy Sinatra's "These Boots Are Made for Walkin'" and the Champs' "Tequila".

+Music press and release-credit sources have identified Kevin Wynne as a session vocalist or credited vocalist on several Move to Move recordings, with Wynne credited for lead vocals or vocals on tracks including “I Beg Your Pardon,” “Harry Houdini,” “Bite the Bullet,” “Glue & Fire,” “It Doesn't Matter” and “Puss N’ Boots.”

+Syntonic and Atlantic Records departure

+Kon Kan released its second album, Syntonic, in 1990.
+Following the commercial failure of Syntonic, Kon Kan was dropped from Atlantic Records' roster.